Have you ever wondered why it’s so hard to resist temptation when you’re trying to make healthier food choices?

 As it turned out, the people asked to remember the simpler number picked the healthier snack choices.
 The people asked to remember the more complicated number made less healthy food choices.

 Finally, this finding also applies to exercise – deciding to move your butt of the couch and hit the gym gets harder and harder as the day progresses.
-Especially if it’s not something you particularly enjoy, or a habit that you’ve built.
-This is why many people choose to exercise in the morning and get it over with, so it’s one less decision to make later in the day.
+Especially if it’s not something you particularly enjoy, or a habit in progress.
+(This is why many people choose to exercise in the morning and get it over with, so it’s one less decision to make later in the day.)

 Well that sucks.
 What can I do about it?